-The Admissions Review Committee (ARC) was formed to review applicants who may have academic conditions for admissions into the University.
-The committee determines an applicant's admissions status by weighing potential future outcomes against submitted application materials, and may request supplemental materials from the applicant.
+The Admissions Review Committee (ARC) was formed to review applicants who may have academic conditions for admission to the University.
+The committee determines an applicant's admissions status by weighing potential future outcomes against submitted application materials, and may request supplemental materials from the applicant, such as a proctored writing sample.
 Appeal for reconsideration must be submitted in writing by the applicant.
-Please see the Appeal Procedures for how to submit an appeal.
-The ARC consists of faculty and staff from the departments of Student Success, English, General Studies, Math, and Academic Advising who work with representatives from the Office of Admissions.
+Please see the Appeal Procedures (p.
+18) for how to submit an appeal.
+The ARC consists of faculty and staff from the departments of Student Success, English, General Education, Math, and Academic Advising who work with representatives from the Office of Admissions.
 The committee reviews files until June 30th for possible admission in the upcoming Fall Semester.
 After June 30th, the committee will reconvene in October to review files for possible admission to the following term.